hackerb9/vt340test/charset/README.md

 | `\x64`          | Show codepoint 0x64 in G3 |

-In the example above, the first line (`\e+>`) selected "DEC Technical Character Set" for G3.
+In the example above, the first line (`\e+>`) selected "DEC Technical Character Set" (TCS) for G3.
 The second line (`\eO\x64`) instructed the VT340 to temporarily shift in G3 and show codepoint 0x64, which happens to be "∂" in DEC Tech (and "d" in ASCII).